RiteshKaushal57/Devops/Terraform/Terraform.md

   size = "Standard_A1"
 }
 ```

+*Note: Multi-provider just means using more than one provider in Terraform, which could even be multiple configurations of the same provider (like AWS in two regions).
+Multi-cloud specifically means using different cloud platforms (like AWS + Azure + GCP) at the same time.*

 ## What are variables?
 In Terraform, variables are used to store values like region names, instance types, or project names so that we don’t have to repeat them everywhere in the code.
 They make our configuration flexible and easier to maintain.
 For example, if we want to change a region or instance type, we just update the variable once instead of editing multiple files.
 We usually define variables in a variables.tf file and assign values in a terraform.tfvars file or from the command line.
 This helps keep the code clean, reusable, and easy to manage across different environments.